renoirb/archivator/packages/archivable/docs/archivable.documentassets.md

 ## DocumentAssets class

-Assets found on a Web Page Document
+Assets found on a Web Page Document.

 So we can prepare for downloading a copy of all the document's assets.